MartonHorvath98/BeltingLab/README.md

 hisat-build -p ${threads} --seed 100 ${ENSEMBL_GENOME} --ss <path/…/splicesite.tsv> --exon  <path/…/exons.tsv>  <path/…/HISAT/base_name>
 ```

 To get accurate quantification estimates with Salmon in mapping-based mode a salmon index for the transcriptome has to be built as well.
 We build the recommended, decoy-aware transcriptome file, using the entire genome of the organism (Grch38) as the decoy sequence.
 This is achieved by concatenating the genome to the end of the transcriptome before indexing.
 Salmon indexing also requires populating the decoys.txt file with the chromosome names, which is extractable by using the `grep` command.
 This scheme provides a more comprehensive set of decoys, but, obviously, requires considerably more memory to build the index.
+This will build the mapping-based index, using an auxiliary k-mer hash (*default: k-mers of length 31*), that will also act as the minimum acceptable length for a valid match.
+Running an exploratory mapping step, we found low alignment rate (= appx.
+40%), thus a smaller value of k is set to improve sensitivity even more using selective alignment in the later steps (enabled via the `–validateMappings` flag).
 We can run salmon indexing step, with the same ensemble reference files, as follows:

 >[!IMPORTANT]
 > The genome targets (decoys) should come after the transcriptome targets in the reference!